sienar-cms/sienar/docs/guides/plugin-providers/overriding-ui-components.md

 }
 ```

+> [!NOTE]
-**NOTE**: Sienar configures its default value for `IComponentProvider.SidebarHeader` in the `SienarCmsBlazorPlugin` using the null-coalescing assignment operator (`??=`), so your header will be honored regardless of when you configure it.
+> Sienar configures its default value for `IComponentProvider.SidebarHeader` in the `SienarCmsBlazorPlugin` using the null-coalescing assignment operator (`??=`), so your header will be honored regardless of when you configure it.